apetrailmukesh/continuous-integration/README.md

 Create new linux user, by typing:

-    adduser app
+    adduser jenkins

 You'll need to provide a password (a different strong password, stored securely), and then it'll ask a series of optional questions.

-We want to switch to our `app` user, but before we logout, we need to grant our new user `sudo` privileges so it'll have the ability to perform administrative actions:
+We want to switch to our `jenkins` user, but before we logout, we need to grant our new user `sudo` privileges so it'll have the ability to perform administrative actions:

-    usermod -a -G sudo app
+    usermod -a -G sudo jenkins